pledbrook/lazybones/README.md

 separate them with `::`.

 Note that you do not specify a version with the `generate` command.
-This is because the sub-templates are embedded directly in the project template, and so there can only be one version available to you.
+This is because the subtemplates are embedded directly in the project template, and so there can only be one version available to you.

 ### Finding out what templates are available